jbossios/ATLAS_SUSY_RPVMJ_MergeFTDijetNtuples/README.md

 <div align=center>mcEventWeight * cross-section * efficiency * kFactor / sum of weights</div>

+The PRW weight is missing, until it is fixed in the input samples.

 ## 1. Merge all ROOT files from a given DSID and add the normweight branch

 ### How to use it?